CosmWasm/docs-deprecated/dev-academy/dao-governance/02-dao-contract.md

 instance.execute(addr, proposalId)
 ```

-Now go to cw20 terminal pane and check the bank balance of the empty cw20 address that you minted tokens to:
+Now go to the cw20 terminal pane and check the bank balance of the empty cw20 address that you minted tokens to:

 ```typescript
 >> contract.balance("wasm1w740h56j9nhudykkm80j5rf6ms25nhe9huuvgp")